Jesterhearts/ratatui-wgpu/README.md

       this backend to render from a worker thread.
     - You will likely want to enable the `web` feature if you intend to support Firefox.
 3. Correct text rendering (including shaping, mixed bidi, and combining sequences).
-   - For color fonts (e.g. emojis) only colr v0 & v1 outlines and raster images are supported.
 4. Reasonable performance.

 ## Non-goals